 Related: 10+ natural ways to have more energy

-And when combined with the next habit, regular exercise is a huge part of having a healthier and happier lifestyle in 2019.
+And when combined with the next habit, regular exercise is a huge part of having a healthier and happier lifestyle in the new year.

 5. Get outside